 Cavador would love to join you every day for a run.
 They are not a potato couch and always look for a reason to go outside.

 The life expectancy of Cavador is similar to its parents’ breed.
-They can live up to 10 to 14 years, which is quite similar to the lifespan of Labrador Retriever and Cavalier King Charles Spaniel.
+They can live up to 10 to 14 years which is quite similar to the lifespan of Cavalier King Charles Spaniel and Labrador Retriever.

 If you are a proud owner of this lovely Cavador, make sure to keep an eye on his health.
 Any health issue might reduce the quality of life of your Cavador.